 But this is the time value that makes an option so mysterious and attractive.
 Time value makes the core of multiple methods designed to calculate an option price.
 Time value depends on a variety of factors, the second-important of which is Implied Volatility.
 Trading options, we can eliminate the factor of an asset price and only sell/buy implied volatility.
 Quants are trading their option models and market makers are trading an underlying asset while doing that in different ways.

 - Front running.

 For front running strategies, traders usually use HFT (high-frequency trading) because the outcome depends on how fast you place orders.
 While front running strategies are not complicated per se, you need a competitive edge to be able to implement them.
-The algorithms places orders in dark pools.
-Once the order is executed, the algorithms places a counter order a bit farther and waits for its execution.
-The logics behind this strategy is to benefit from market noise.
+The algorithms place orders in dark pools.
+Once the order is executed, the algorithms place a counter order a bit farther and wait for its execution.
+The logic behind this strategy is to benefit from market noise.
 The problem is that the liquidity of an asset doesn’t provide much information because large positions are executed in dark pools and order sizes displayed in market depth can be just a manipulation and disappear in a second.

 - Arbitrage strategies.

 Arbitrage trading comes in many forms.
 Here I’ll talk about spacial, or geographical, arbitrage.
 A trader spots differences in the price of an asset.
 For example, you can trade the ETF of Company A and ETF of Company B at the same time.
 Nowadays, arbitrage trading in developed countries is fully dominated by HFT systems.
 To compete with them, you need to create a better infrastructure that would allow you to send orders faster, which is impossible.
 The best part about special arbitrage is that it fully eliminates market risks, i.e. you’re making a small consistent profit.